The openVA Toolkit for Verbal Autopsies: Incorporating additional information

-Among the VA methods discussed in this paper, the InSilicoVA algorithm \citep{insilico} allows more flexible modifications to the Bayesian hierarchical model structure when additional information is available.
-In this section, we illustrate two features unique to the InSilicoVA method: jointly estimating CSMFs from multiple population, and incorporating partial and potentially noisy physician codings in the algorithm.
+Among the VA methods discussed in this paper, the InSilicoVA algorithm \citep{insilico} allows for more flexible modifications to the Bayesian hierarchical model structure when additional information is available.
+In this section, we illustrate two features unique to the InSilicoVA method: jointly estimating CSMFs from multiple populations, and incorporating partial and potentially noisy physician codings into the algorithm.